-Alcohol abuse could be ruining your life.
 In the United States, alcohol abuse is a serious problem.
 Currently, about 7 percent of all Americans fit the criteria established for alcoholism.
-Put simply, these individuals are dependent on the substance.
+Put simply; these individuals are dependent on the substance.

 During the year 2000, about 220,000 individuals were released from the hospital while experiencing alcohol withdrawal.
-Alcohol comes with a number of withdrawal symptoms, and some of these withdrawal symptoms can be deadly.
+Alcohol comes with some withdrawal symptoms, and some of these withdrawal symptoms can be deadly.

 Each year, nearly two million Americans experience some form of alcohol withdrawal symptoms.
 Statistics show that people who get help from an alcohol detox facility are 20 percent more likely to stay sober than people who don’t.